stefanoborini/book-modelviewcontroller/source/04_advanced_mvc/index.rst

 change and respond with an ok/not ok state.
 As the model notifies all vetoers, it collects the responses and aborts the change if one vetoer returns the change as not ok.
 If all vetoers approve the change, then the change is performed and the model issues a changed().
+An example of this mechanism is the "constrained property" in javabeans.

 Model undoing changes
 ---------------------